 11. Identify fees or other revenue sources currently supporting this service.

-b.
+N/A a.
+What percentage of support do the revenues provide?
+N/A b.
 If fees are charged for this service, when were they last updated or reviewed?

-c.
+N/A c.
 If services are provided to municipalities, are they being charged by Seminole County and at a rate that is adequate for the service being rendered?